VikasSastiya/chat-app/prisma/EXPLANATION.md

 ##   updatedAt     DateTime  @updatedAt

-### Whenever you update something (like changing a user's name, password, etc.), Prisma will automatically set updatedAt to the current date and time.
+Whenever you update something (like changing a user's name, password, etc.), Prisma will automatically set updatedAt to the current date and time.

+## ✅ Meaning of Each Part:

+updatedAt: Field name — stores the date and time the record was last updated.

+DateTime: Data type — stores date and time.

+@updatedAt: A Prisma special attribute that automatically updates this field every time the row is updated (changed).